-- 5. Create a full backup of the upgraded repository.
-For details, see the System Administration Guide for GemStone/S 64 Bit. - 6.
-If you are using GBS clients, configure these to use the version 3.0.1 client libraries.
-See Chapter 4, 'Configuring GBS for GemStone/S 64 Bit' for details.
+- 1. Create a full backup of the upgraded repository.
+For details, see the System Administration Guide for GemStone/S 64 Bit. - 2.
+If you are using GBS clients, ensure you have upgraded to a supported version.
+You must use GBS version 7.5 or later to connect to a GemStone/S 64 Bit v3.1 repository.